Michael McLean (footballer): Brisbane career

 The Bulldogs gave McLean the boot, before he was picked up in the 1991 pre-season draft as the first overall pick for the Brisbane Bears.
-He resurrected his career, winning the 1991 and 1993 best and fairest award at the Bears.
-He went on to play 87 games and kick 17 goals with the Bears, before playing the first game in 1997 with the newly merged Brisbane Lions before constant calf injury struck him down, forcing his retirement.
+In his first year with the Bears, he flew between Darwin and the Gold Coast due to his preference of living in the NT that year before moving to the Gold Coast in his second year to play and train full-time with the Bears.
+McLean resurrected his AFL career in Queensland, winning the 1991 and 1993 best and fairest award at the Bears.
+He went on to play 87 games and kick 17 goals with the Bears and played in the first game with the newly merged Brisbane Lions in 1997 before constant calf injury struck him down, forcing his retirement at 32 years of age.

 Coaching career

 McLean returned to Darwin to coach his former club Nightcliff, he did so for five years with limited success before resigning at the end of 2004 to coach the Redland Football Club in the Queensland State League.
 At the end of the 2005, as Redland seemed destined for the wooden spoon, he resigned and returned to Darwin to again coach Nightcliff.
 In the 2005–06 season, McLean gave the Tigers an impressive season and reached the preliminary final before bowing out to eventual premiers, the Darwin Football Club.
 In the 2006–07 season, McLean became coach for the Southern Districts Football Club and won the premiership in his first year as coach with the club.
 In 2009, he became the head coach of the Northern Territory Football Club and coached their inaugural season in the Queensland Australian Football League (QAFL).
 In May 2016, he was announced as the new senior coach of the Waratah Football Club heading into the 2016–17 NTFL season.